algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 #### b.
 Solution

 This problem should not affect the project's schedule.
-The 'FunctionalSpecifications.md', by the similarity of this document and the 'UserManual.pdf', we have asked the Technical Writer to continue the document.
+The `FunctionalSpecifications.md`, by the similarity of this document and the `UserManual.pdf`, we have asked the Technical Writer to continue the document.
 To complete this task, she saw team 4 ask some questions.

 ### 2. MIT Licence